metabase/metabase/docs/troubleshooting-guide/bigquery-drive.md

 ```

 You may have forgotten to [share your Google Drive source](../docs/administration-guide/databases/bigquery/#share-your-google-drive-source-with-the-service-account) with the service account email.
 Once that's been fixed, that error should disappear and you'll be able to view and query your data source.

+## Further reading

+You may also want to check out [this troubleshooting guide](datawarehouse) on database connections.